Pfc. George Everett Chumley

 George spent nearly a year training at Fort

-Knox, Kentucky, where he became a tank
+Knox, Kentucky, where he qualified as a tank

 that D Company was attached to the 194th Tank Battalion.
 The official transfer of the company to the battalion never took place as expected.